Meromorphic nearby cycle functors and monodromies of meromorphic functions (with Appendix by T. Saito): Meromorphic nearby cycle functors

 \section{Meromorphic nearby cycle functors}

 In this section, we introduce meromorphic nearby cycle functors and study their functorial properties.
 In this paper we essentially follow the terminology of \cite{Dimca}, \cite{H-T-T} and \cite{K-S}.
-Let $k$ be a field and for a topological space $X$ denote by $\Db(X)$ the derived category whose objects are bounded complexes of sheaves of $k_X$-modules on $X$.
+Let $k$ be an arbitrary field and for a topological space $X$ denote by $\Db(X)$ the derived category whose objects are bounded complexes of sheaves of $k_X$-modules on $X$.
 If $X$ is a complex manifold, we denote by $\Dbc(X)$ the full subcategory of $\Db(X)$ consisting of constructible objects.
-Let $X$ be a complex manifold and $P(x), Q(x)$ holomorphic functions on it.
-Assume that $Q(x)$ is not identically zero on each connected component of $X$.
-Then we define a meromorphic function $f(x)$ on $X$ by
+Let $X$, $P(x), Q(x)$ and $f(x)= \frac{P(x)}{Q(x)}$ etc. be as in Section \ref{sec:s1} and for $\F \in \Db(X)$ define the meromorphic nearby cycle sheaf $\psi_f^{\mer}( \F ) \in \Db(X)$ of $\F$ along $f$ as before.
+Then we have the following results.